davidbonnet/astring/README.md

 ## Building

 All building scripts are defined in the `package.json` file and rely on the [Node Package Manager](https://www.npmjs.com/).
+All commands must be run from within the root repository folder.

 ### Production